consilience/laravel-message-flow/README.md

 The use-case for this package is to replace a number of webhooks between a suite of applications.
 The webhooks were becoming difficult to set up, maintain and monitor.
-This aims to tackle those problems.
+This package aims to tackle those problems.

 ## Messages